Efficient error and variance estimation for randomized matrix computations: Matrix jackknife variance estimation

 \subsection{Tukey's jackknife variance estimator and the Efron--Stein--Steele inequality}

-To motivate our matrix jackknife proposal, we begin by presenting Tukey's jackknife estimator \cite{Tuk58} for the variance of a scalar statistic in section~\ref{sec:tukeys-jackkn-vari}.
-In section~\ref{sec:efron-stein-steele-1}, we discuss the Efron--Stein--Steele inequality used in its analysis.
+To motivate our matrix jackknife proposal, we begin by presenting the jackknife variance estimator \cite{Tuk58} for scalar estimators due to Tukey in \cref{sec:tukeys-jackkn-vari}.
+In \cref{sec:efron-stein-steele-1}, we discuss the Efron--Stein--Steele inequality used in its analysis.